elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/containers/GrantUserAccess.rst

 User
     An **object** representing the person we would like to grant access to, represented by a provider and Id.
 Required.

-UserCanRead
+GrantReadAccess
-    A **Boolean** of whether we would like to grant the user read access to the container.
+    A **Boolean** indicating the user should gain the ability to read the container.
 Optional.

-UserCanCreateChildContainer
+GrantCreateChildContainer
-    A **Boolean** corresponding to what we would like :ref:`CheckContainerInfo` to return for :term:`UserCanCreateChildContainer` when called for the User in the request.
+    A **Boolean** indicating the user should gain the ability to create child containers in this container, corresponding to the :term:`UserCanCreateChildContainer` property of :ref:`CheckContainerInfo`.
 Optional.

-UserCanCreateChildFile
+GrantCreateChildFile
-    A **Boolean** corresponding to what we would like :ref:`CheckContainerInfo` to return for :term:`UserCanCreateChildFile` when called for the User in the request.
+    A **Boolean** indicating the user should gain the ability to create child containers in this container, corresponding to the :term:`UserCanCreateChildFile` property of :ref:`CheckContainerInfo`.
 Optional.

-UserCanDelete
+GrantDeleteAccess
-    A **Boolean** corresponding to what we would like :ref:`CheckContainerInfo` to return for :term:`UserCanDelete` when called for the User in the request.
+    A **Boolean** indicating the user should gain the ability to create child containers in this container, corresponding to the :term:`UserCanDelete` property of :ref:`CheckContainerInfo`.
 Optional.

 Provider / Id Object
 ~~~~~~~~~~~~~~~~~~~~